-${\rm emb}_{text-img}$ is then fed into the proposed prototype learning blocks ($\times N$, where we set $N=10$ in this study) consisting of a HopfieldLayer each learning Hopfield Lookups followed by a self-attention layer, followed by another such Hopfieldlayer and the softmax function leading to the predicted image tokens $\boldsymbol{i'}=\left(i_1',i_2',\cdots,i_m'\right)$.
+${\rm emb}_{text-img}$ is then fed into the proposed prototype learning blocks ($\times N$) consisting of a HopfieldLayer each learning Hopfield Lookups followed by a self-attention layer, followed by another such Hopfieldlayer and the softmax function leading to the predicted image tokens $\boldsymbol{i'}=\left(i_1',i_2',\cdots,i_m'\right)$.
 The whole network is optimized by minimizing the cross-entropy loss between the probability vector of the predicted image tokens and the original image tokens.

 In the test phase, since there are only text descriptions as input, the predicted image tokens will be obtained auto-regressively \cite{graves2013generating}.
 Specifically, given the text tokens $\boldsymbol{t}=\left(t_1,t_2,\cdots,t_n\right)$, the network will predict the first image token $i_1'$ at the first iteration (in the practical implementation, we add $t_0=0$ at the beginning of the text tokens to achieve the prediction from $\left(t_0,t_1,t_2,\cdots,t_n\right)$ to $\left(t_1,t_2,\cdots,t_n,i_1'\right)$).
 The term $i_1'$ will be regarded as the additional input when predicting the second image token $i_2'$ at the next iteration.
 The iteration will continue until the last image token $i_m'$ is obtained.
 Once the autoregression step is finished, we feed the predicted image tokens $\boldsymbol{i'}=\left(i_1',i_2',\cdots,i_m'\right)$ to a pre-trained image decoder (see Section \ref{section:vqvae} for details) to synthesize realistic remote sensing images.